 After a personal injury case has been resolved, whether through a trial or out-of-court settlement, a monetary sum (known as damages) is paid either to the injured person or, in the case of a wrongful death, to the estate of the deceased individual.
 This sum is paid by, or on behalf of, the individual, corporation, or other party found to be legally responsible for the plaintiff’s accident and injuries.
 The victim’s compensation may either be paid out by the defendant(s) directly or by their insurance company.

 The value of a personal injury case is most often negotiated between the parties, the insurance companies, and their respective attorneys in the hopes of reaching a mutually agreeable settlement.
 However, if the case cannot be settled, the case will proceed to a trial where the value of the plaintiff’s injuries will be determined by a judge or a jury.

-A majority of the damages that are included in a personal injury case are listed as “compensatory”.
-This means that they are intended to compensate for what the plaintiff lost due to the accident or injury.
-These damages are meant to make the plaintiff “whole” again in the monetary sense.
+Many of the damages that are included in a personal injury case are listed as “compensatory.”
+This means that they are intended to compensate the plaintiff for what he or she lost due to the accident or injury.
+These damages are intended to make the plaintiff “whole” again, from a monetary standpoint.

-Putting a dollar amount on the damages from the accident can be complicated.
-Some damages are easy to monetize, such as reimbursement for medical bills or property damages, but other damages can be extremely difficult to quantify.
-Assigning a monetary value to pain and suffering and loss of quality of life due to injuries and possible surgeries related to an accident is subjective, so landing on a true monetary value can be exceptionally difficult, and often requires an experienced personal injury attorney to maximize your recovery.
+Putting a dollar amount on the damages from the accident can be a challenging process.
+Some damages are easier to calculate, such as reimbursement for medical bills, lost wages/income, or property damages, but other damages can be tremendously difficult to quantify.
+The value of pain and suffering or loss of enjoyment of life due to injuries and possible surgeries related to an accident is subjective, so landing on a true monetary value can be exceptionally difficult, and often requires an experienced personal injury attorney to maximize your recovery.